 Eligibility overview: Arizona expanded its Medicaid program — Arizona Health Care Cost Containment System (AHCCCS) — to cover adults who don’t qualify for its other programs, but make less than 133% of FPL.
 In 2019, adults are eligible for the expansion program is they make a maximum of $1,385 to $2,854 per month, depending on family size.
 Separate programs cover women, children, caretaker relatives, the disabled and the elderly.

-Additional requirements: As of 2016, adults in the expansion group making more than 100% FPL contribute premiums of 2% of household income or $25 (whichever is lower) into a health savings account and pay strategic coinsurance of $4 to $10 for certain services.
+Additional requirements: Adults in the expansion group making more than 106% FPL contribute premiums of 2% of household income or $25 (whichever is lower) into a health savings account and pay strategic coinsurance of $4 to $75 for certain services.
 You can defer premiums payments for two months, while the total amount of copays cannot exceed 5% of your family’s income during a calendar quarter.

 How to apply: You can apply online using the Health-e-Arizona Plus website or via a paper application.